CodeLily-01/CodeLily-01/README.md

 - 💻 I enjoy creating clean, responsive, and user-friendly websites
 - 🎨 I design using **Figma** and love blending creativity with code
 - 🧠 Currently learning **JavaScript**, **React**, and **modern CSS**
 - 📌 I'm open to internships and collaboration on frontend or design projects
-- ✨ My portfolio: [Coming soon or insert link here]

 ---